richardelling/zpool_prometheus/README.md

 Log, cache, and spares are similarly not described in the hierarchy.

 In some cases, the hierarchy can change over time.
-For example, if a vdev is removed, replaced, or attached then the heirarchy can grow or shrink as the vdevs come and go.
+For example, if a vdev is removed, replaced, or attached then the hierarchy can grow or shrink as the vdevs come and go.
 Thus to determine the stats for a specific physical device, use the `path`